fable-compiler/Fable.Python/docs-src/communicate/py-from-fable.md

 let z: IMyInterface = !!{| foo = "5"; bar = 4. |}
 ```

-You can also create a JS object from an interface by using `createEmpty` and then assigning the fields manually:
+You can also create a Python dictinary from an interface by using `createEmpty` and then assigning the fields manually:

 ```fsharp
 let x = createEmpty<IMyInterface> // var x = {}